 - 1. This aerodrome is licensed for public use and shall all times when it is available for take-off or landing of aircraft be so available to all persons on equal terms and conditions. - 2.
-Terms and conditions of the aerodrome licence: - 1) ICAO Location Indicator : - 2) Aerodrome Reference Code; - 3) Critical Aeroplane Type; - 4) ARFFS Aerodrome Category; - 5) RWY 14/12 : - 6) RWY 32/30 : - 3.
+Terms and conditions of the aerodrome licence: - 1) ICAO Location Indicator: - 2) Aerodrome Reference Code: - 3) Critical Aeroplane Type; - 4) ARFFS Aerodrome Category; - 5) RWY 14/12: - 6) RWY 32/30: - 3.
 The holder of this licence shall - - (a) give to the Authority not less than 10 days' notice in writing of any intended change in the appointment or duties of the Chief Executive Officer; - (b) notify the Authority of the times during which the aerodrome shall be available for take-off and landing of aircraft engaged on flights for the purpose of public transport of passengers; - (c) make no change in physical characteristics of the aerodrome, including the erection of new installations or alterations to the existing installations, without the prior approval of the Authority; - (d) inform the Authority, by the quickest available means, of any degradation in the facilities specified in aerodrome manual or any material change in the surface of the landing, area, manoeuvering area, the apron or in the obstructions characteristics of the approach; and - (e) ensure that no aircraft shall take off or land at the aerodrome unless the medical, rescue and fire fighting facilities specified in the aerodrome manual are provided, maintained and ready for immediate turn-out whenever the aerodrome is available for operations. - 4.
 The holder of this licence shall maintain the system of visual lighting aids to the standards that exist at the time of grant of this licence.
 All such lighting aids required for safe take-off and landing of aircraft at night, shall remain in operation at all times that they may be so required, provided that minor temporary unserviceability that does not affect the safety of operations shall not preclude the take-off or landing of aircraft. - 5.
 Subject to Condition 1 above, nothing in this licence shall be taken to confer on any person the right to use the aerodrome without the consent of the Aerodrome Operator or the Authority. - 6.
-The holder of this licence shall comply with the requirements of the Civil Aviation Act 1974, Civil Aviation Regulations 2007, Aerodrome Licensing Manual, Civil Air Navigation Requirements of Mauritius (CANRM Section 3 Series A Part I (Aerodrome Design And Operations), CANRM Section 3 Series A Part II (Heliports)), Civil Aviation (Amendment) Regulations 2010, Civil Aviation (Security) Regulations 2019 and Civil Aviation (Security) (Amendment) Regulations 2010 issued by the Authority and any other instructions issued by the Authority from time to time.
+The holder of this licence shall comply with the requirements of the Civil Aviation Act 1974, Civil Aviation Regulations, Aerodrome Licensing Manual and Mauritius Civil Aviation Requirements (MCAR) Aerodrome Design and Operations and Heliports and Civil Aviation (Security) Regulations 2019 and any other instructions issued by the Authority from time to time.

-The expressions used in this licence shall have the same respective meanings as in the Civil Aviation Regulations 2007 and in the said Aerodrome Licensing Manual.
+The expressions used in this licence shall have the same respective meanings as in the Civil Aviation Regulations and in the said Aerodrome Licensing Manual.